stride3d/stride-docs/en/manual/graphics/materials/material-maps.md

 Sample the color/scalar from a [texture](../textures/index.md).

-For example, the images below demonstrate how the texture changes the way Xenko blends materials.
+For example, the images below demonstrate how the texture changes the way Stride blends materials.

 ![Blend map diagram](media/blend-map-diagram.png)